capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

     {VOSIM.ar(Impulse.ar(100), 500, 3, 0.99)}.play

 You should hear a buzzing sound.
 If you don't, double check and attempt the instructions again.

+## Uninstalling the sc3-plugins
-To undo the build you just did, from within **sc3-plugins**, run the following:
+To uninstall the sc3-plugins, from the **sc3-plugins/build** directory, run the following:

-    make uninstall
+    sudo make uninstall

-    rm -r *
+# Getting help

-If you still don't have any luck, ask a question [here](http://new-supercollider-mailing-lists-forums-use-these.2681727.n2.nabble.com/SuperCollider-Users-New-Use-this-f2676391.html), providing as much information as you can.
+If you still don't have any luck with the above, ask a question [here](http://new-supercollider-mailing-lists-forums-use-these.2681727.n2.nabble.com/SuperCollider-Users-New-Use-this-f2676391.html), providing as much information as you can.